Salvador (1904-89): Spanish painter, sculptor, graphic artist, and designer.

 acts was appearing in a diving suit at the opening of the London Surrealist

-exhibition in 1936), claiming that this was the source of his creative
+exhibition in 1936), claiming that this was the source of his creative energy.

-to this theory one should cultivate genuine delusion as in clinical paranoia
+this theory one should cultivate genuine delusion as in clinical paranoia

 while remaining residually aware at the back of one's mind that the control